Talor-A/talor-a.github.io/_includes/text/bio.md

 Some of my favorite projects include a laser welding system controlled with python, a web application in Javascript catered to students, and an application for iOS and android built in React Native.

-Outside my work, I'm an avid bullet journal-er, frequent rock climber, and a current student at Cal Poly Pomona .
+Outside my work, find me flying drones or climbing rocks somewhere 🧗‍♂️.

 ### Education